Peliha-ip/Profound-Configuration/README.md

 - Sculkium dowsers can be used to locate ores and structures.
 - Trojan horses can be used to hide iron golems or byte worms.
 - Sculk moths are hostile their whole life; they're far from nice.
 They're even bigger than most birds.
+- Sculk tape is an item that can transform any block into sculk.
+However, there's a risk because every time sculk tape is used, there's a chance that a sculk cube for each kind can appear.
+- Cookies are now an essential food to have when adventuring in the Cyber dimension.
+- The VPN effect makes anything with it invisible to IP trackers.
+- Neon gates can only be entered if the player has the cookie power effect.
+Otherwise, they don't open.
+- When using neon travel nodes, players need to have cookies on them, as each use consumes one cookie.
+- The cookie power effect allows the player to pass through neon gates, but increases the detection range of cyber mobs.

 Advancements:
 - A Cyber's World (Enter the Cyber dimension)
 - Jesus, What Am I About To Do (Enter the sculk dimension)
 - Party Time (Use an iron tube on neon)
 - No Need For X-Ray (Craft a sculkium dowser)
+- Sponsored By NordVPN...
+Not Really (Hide yourself from an IP tracker with the VPN effect)